appliedblockchain/k0/README.md

 __WARNING!
 This is alpha-stage software.
 It has not been security-audited.
 DO NOT USE IN PRODUCTION!__

-A quickstart guide to run some integration tests is provided [#quickstart](below).
+A quickstart guide to run some integration tests is provided [below](#quickstart).
 For instructions on how to build and run the C++ components please read the README files in the following subdirectories:
 - [cpp](cpp)
 - [js/packages/k0-integration-tests-eth](js/packages/k0-integration-tests-eth)
 - [js/packages/k0-integration-tests-fabric](js/packages/k0-integration-tests-fabric)